jiaor17/EPT/README.md

-# An Equivalent Pretrained Transformer for Unified 3D Molecular Representation Learning
+# An Equivariant Pretrained Transformer for Unified 3D Molecular Representation Learning

-Source code for "An Equivalent Pretrained Transformer for Unified 3D Molecular Representation Learning".
+Source code for "An Equivariant Pretrained Transformer for Unified 3D Molecular Representation Learning".

 ### Setup